srpoyer/k8s-nginx-cluster-sync/README.md

 kubectl expose deploy -n nginx nginx-apigw --type=LoadBalancer
 ```

-Note: This assumes you are deploying in a cloud environment.
+Note: This assumes you are deploying in a cloud environment or have some kind of load balancer fronting your cluster.

 ## Dockerfile